 Cannabidiolic acid may not be well known as it is rarely consumed by the end-user.
 Instead, this acidic compound converts into CBD by a process called thermal decarboxylation.

 This means that heat transforms the molecular structure of CBDA, and it loses its acidic carboxyl.
 The process is instigated by the plant being lit, smoked, or vaporized.

 Cannabidiolic acid is so unstable that it is even transformed into CBD when the plant is left to dry at room temperature.

 Finding the Differences

 So why is there such an interest in cannabidiolic acid?
-To learn the answer, you need to consider what CBDA can offer that CBD can’t.
+Well, before 2022, CBDA was another relatively unknown cannabinoid.

 Let’s dig just a bit deeper into these differences, and see what they encompass.

 Differences Between CBDA and CBD